KartikKannapur/kartikkannapur.github.io/learn.md

 ### Currently Learning:

-- Natural Language Processing with Python Book by Edward Loper, Ewan Klein, and Steven Bird ::: Chapter 3 - Page 101 of 504

 - [CS 20: Tensorflow for Deep Learning Research](https://web.stanford.edu/class/cs20si/index.html) by Stanford by Chip Huyen ::: Week 2 - Operations

     + [ ] More about Tensors